peterstace/dauntless/README.md

-# LV
+# Dauntless

-LV is a log file viewer.
-Will LV even be the final name?
-Who knows.
+Dauntless is a log viewer inspired by GNU less.
+It contains additional features that make analysing log files easier.

 ## Status

-Proof-of-concept.
-Completely incomplete.
+It's currently at feature-parity with `less`.
+There are still some planned features that haven't been implemented yet.

-## It crashed, and now my terminal is screwed up...
+## Dauntless Crashed (and now my terminal is messed up!)

-Enter (blindly) the command `stty sane` to restore the terminal to a useable state.
+Dauntless is still in active development, and may crash.
+When Dauntless starts up, it enters (`cbreak` mode)[https://en.wikipedia.org/wiki/Cooked_mode].
+If it crashes, then it may not exit `cbreak` mode before exiting.
+To manually leave `cbreak` mode, enter (blindly!) the command `stty sane`.

 ## TODO List

 ### Most Important

-* Rebrand to "Dauntless".
+* Bisect file.

 * Configuration file.

+* Only consider lines matching custom regexp during bisection.

 ### Important

 * Timeout for displaying loading screen.

-* Bisect file.
-Only consider lines matching custom regexp.

 * Managed cursor position (currently goes off the end of the screen in tmux).